TurboFP635

 Transgenic 2.5 months living animals expressing TurboFP635 and DsRed-Express under the control of cardiac actin promoter are shown from the dorsal side.
 TurboFP635 (on the right) is excellently visible in the whole body, while DsRed-Express (on the left) can be hardly visualized.
 This experiment clearly demonstrates the advantage of longer wavelength emission of TurboFP635 for the whole body imaging.
 Leica MZFLIII fluorescent stereomicroscope, excitation filter 546/10; emission filter 565LP.

-TurboFP635 can be used in multicolor labeling applications with other fluorescent proteins from cyan to red (orange) colors.
+TurboFP635 can be used in multicolor labeling applications with blue, cyan, green, yellow, and red (orange) fluorescent dyes.

 TurboFP635 expression in mammalian cells.